1879 Surigao earthquake: Earthquake

 The earthquake ruptured approximately 100 km of the Philippine Fault System along the Surigao segment.
 The Surigao segment strikes in a slightly north-northeast orientation.
-Left-lateral stream offsets, and 1-meter-high scarps are evident that the fault is active.
+Left-lateral stream offsets, and 1 m scarps are evident that the fault is active.
 By studying the surface rupture length, a moment magnitude of 7.4 was estimated.
 The reassessed magnitude is significantly larger than the previous value of 6.9 by Bautista and Okie in 2000.

 It resulted in extreme shaking within the meizoseismal area, later assigned X (Extreme) on the modified Mercalli intensity scale.
-Using aerial photographs, a fault scarp was identified running the length from San Francisco, Surigao del Norte to Lake Mainit.
+Using aerial photographs, a fault scarp was identified running the length from the present-day San Francisco, Surigao del Norte to Lake Mainit.
 The fault scarp was associated with the 1879 surface rupture.
-A maximum slip of 5 meters occurred at the surface.
+A maximum slip of 5 m occurred at the surface.
 Further paleoseismology studies and trenching also identified fault scarps south of the lake.
 At least three other surface rupturing earthquakes occurred in the same segment during the last 1,300 years.